Thrivent Financial for Lutherans Sells 119,333 Shares of WillScot Mobile Mini Holdings Corp. (NASDAQ:WSC)

-Thrivent Financial for Lutherans decreased its stake in shares of WillScot Mobile Mini Holdings Corp.
-(NASDAQ:WSC – Get Rating) by 8.2% in the second quarter, according to the company in its most recent Form 13F filing with the SEC.
+Thrivent Financial for Lutherans lessened its position in WillScot Mobile Mini Holdings Corp.
+(NASDAQ:WSC – Get Rating) by 8.2% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
 The fund owned 1,331,142 shares of the company’s stock after selling 119,333 shares during the quarter.
-Thrivent Financial for Lutherans owned about 0.60% of WillScot Mobile Mini worth $43,156,000 at the end of the most recent quarter.
+Thrivent Financial for Lutherans owned 0.60% of WillScot Mobile Mini worth $43,156,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors have also recently modified their holdings of WSC.
-FDx Advisors Inc. raised its stake in shares of WillScot Mobile Mini by 4.8% in the second quarter.
-FDx Advisors Inc. now owns 6,714 shares of the company’s stock valued at $218,000 after acquiring an additional 309 shares during the period.
-Nelson Van Denburg & Campbell Wealth Management Group LLC raised its stake in shares of WillScot Mobile Mini by 3.9% in the first quarter.
-Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 13,069 shares of the company’s stock valued at $511,000 after acquiring an additional 491 shares during the period.
-SRS Capital Advisors Inc. raised its stake in shares of WillScot Mobile Mini by 82.7% in the first quarter.
-SRS Capital Advisors Inc. now owns 1,149 shares of the company’s stock valued at $45,000 after acquiring an additional 520 shares during the period.
-LPL Financial LLC increased its stake in WillScot Mobile Mini by 5.0% in the 2nd quarter.
-LPL Financial LLC now owns 11,299 shares of the company’s stock worth $366,000 after buying an additional 538 shares during the period.
-Finally, Oppenheimer Asset Management Inc. increased its stake in WillScot Mobile Mini by 1.9% in the 1st quarter.
-Oppenheimer Asset Management Inc. now owns 34,611 shares of the company’s stock worth $1,354,000 after buying an additional 656 shares during the period.
+Several other institutional investors have also recently made changes to their positions in WSC.
+Price T Rowe Associates Inc. MD raised its holdings in shares of WillScot Mobile Mini by 555.1% in the 2nd quarter.
+Price T Rowe Associates Inc. MD now owns 1,353,294 shares of the company’s stock valued at $43,874,000 after purchasing an additional 1,146,708 shares in the last quarter.
+Paloma Partners Management Co purchased a new stake in shares of WillScot Mobile Mini in the 2nd quarter valued at $1,089,000.
+Centiva Capital LP boosted its holdings in shares of WillScot Mobile Mini by 314.9% in the 2nd quarter.
+Centiva Capital LP now owns 35,558 shares of the company’s stock valued at $1,153,000 after acquiring an additional 26,988 shares during the last quarter.
+Creative Planning boosted its holdings in shares of WillScot Mobile Mini by 19.7% in the 2nd quarter.
+Creative Planning now owns 9,371 shares of the company’s stock valued at $304,000 after acquiring an additional 1,542 shares during the last quarter.
+Finally, Davidson Kempner Capital Management LP purchased a new stake in shares of WillScot Mobile Mini in the 2nd quarter valued at $17,166,000.
 Institutional investors own 94.92% of the company’s stock.

-Several research firms recently commented on WSC.
-Oppenheimer raised their price target on shares of WillScot Mobile Mini to $48.00 in a research note on Thursday, October 13th.
-Morgan Stanley raised their price target on shares of WillScot Mobile Mini from $51.00 to $56.00 and gave the stock an “overweight” rating in a research note on Monday, November 7th.
-Barclays raised their price target on shares of WillScot Mobile Mini from $50.00 to $55.00 and gave the stock an “overweight” rating in a research note on Friday, December 2nd.
-Finally, Robert W. Baird raised their target price on shares of WillScot Mobile Mini from $45.00 to $53.00 in a research report on Thursday, November 3rd.
+Several analysts have recently commented on the stock.
+Morgan Stanley upped their price objective on shares of WillScot Mobile Mini from $51.00 to $56.00 and gave the company an “overweight” rating in a report on Monday, November 7th.
+Robert W. Baird upped their price objective on shares of WillScot Mobile Mini from $45.00 to $53.00 in a research report on Thursday, November 3rd.
+Barclays upped their target price on shares of WillScot Mobile Mini from $50.00 to $55.00 and gave the stock an “overweight” rating in a report on Friday, December 2nd.
+Finally, Oppenheimer upped their target price on shares of WillScot Mobile Mini to $48.00 in a report on Thursday, October 13th.

 WillScot Mobile Mini Holdings Corp. provides work space and portable storage solutions in the United States, Canada, Mexico, and the United Kingdom.
 The company leases modular space and portable storage units to customers in the commercial and industrial, construction, education, energy and natural resources, government, and other end markets.